eliethesaiyan/eliethesaiyan.github.io/about.md

 title: About
 permalink: /about/
 ---
+* Working on Deep learning projects@[LeapMind](http://leapmind.io)
-* Doing Masters in parallel and Distributed systems @[Waseda University](http://www.waseda.jp/en)
+* Masters in Computer Science  @[Waseda University] (http://www.waseda.jp/en),2017
-* Huge interests in data mining and its applications
+* Interests in software engineering,  Machine learning and its applications
-* Working on Recommendation systems
+* Worked on Recommendation systems
 * From Rwanda,living in Tokyo
 * Member of [@yamanalab](http://www.yama.info.waseda.ac.jp/) and [@kLabRw](http://klab.rw/)